This blog may contain affiliate links. Read our disclosure policy for more info.

 Jose knew the roads were bumpy on the route and losing one of our bags would not help this already restless group.
 I was sure at least one bag wouldn’t make the 11-hour journey, but I let fate decide and we all got ready to go.

 It was now after midnight and a group of 10 travelers piled into a van made for 8.
 Like Tetris blocks, we all moved into place.
 Every movement became precise and once in place, it became impossible to move.

 The journey had begun and despite the rough start, spirits were high.
 We headed for the Honduras border and 3 hours later we made it, our bags still held tight with the complex but dodgy rope system used by Jose.

 The border was empty.
 It was 2 am and only a few stray dogs wandered the streets.

 I had been warned about the area in Honduras between Nicaragua to El Salvador.
-Honduras is well known for its violent robberies and a high murder rate.
-In fact, San Pedro Sula, the capital, has the highest murder rate in the world!
+Honduras is well known for its violent robberies and a high homicide rate.
+In fact, San Pedro Sula, the capital, has the highest homicide rate in the world!
 This with other recent incidents in the area (including a tourist bus robbery which ended with travelers having bullets fired over their heads while tied up had tensions high) made me nervous about the upcoming journey.

 Once we had our passports stamped we loaded into the van once again.